 Now, this depends on the nature of your original code and what command you used.

 Var strLength as Integer = len( myString )

 Var strLength as Integer = myString.Length

 is a simple change, which can’t break anything.
-You could probably even automate it with some RegEx etc. A change from “UBound” to “LastIndex” is similarily simple.
+You could probably even automate it with some RegEx etc. A change from “UBound” to “LastIndex” is similarly simple.

-The tricky changes are whenever the base changed for 1-based to 0-based.
-First this means that you have to substract the number 1 from your parameters, which is easy to do if you have something like the following:
+The tricky changes are whenever the base changes for 1-based to 0-based.
+First, this means that you have to subtract the number 1 from your parameters, which is easy to do if you have something like the following:

 Var myMiddleString as String = Mid(myMainString, 5, 10)

 Var myMiddleString as String = myMainString.Middle( 4, 10 ) or Var myMiddleString as String = myMainString.Middle( 5 - 1, 10 )

 But what if you are working with parameters?
 Then it will become a bit nasty and more complex.
 Let’s take the following example: you have somewhere a method returnMiddleString which you are calling with a parameter x.

 Now if you are coming from API1 the variable x will need to be subtracted by 1 before calling this API2 method because the old mid-command was 1-based, but the new “middle”-command is 0-based.
 This can easily become complex and hard to debug and adapt.
 Imagine a program where you are dynamically calculating the value of x in several places before calling this particular method.